ishordev1/Programming-practices/Docker/All-About-Docker.md

 ### Check Docker is install or not open cmd
 - docker -v      <------------ check version

-## First create folder and use that folder for practice of that  docker
+- Note: After create docker image you dont see that using file explorer, only see using docker gui or command,
-- after also java image create copy that image and bring that file in that folder for run
+- to see that file open cmd anywhere run --->  docker images

 ## Docker command open cmd and use docker or gui
 - it download docker image from docker hub and give response